igorir3/DayZRadioAddonCreator/README.md

 ### End Result
 Your Mod will be fully created and placed in the **output** folder ready to be published to the workshop or repacked into a server pack (Including the Types File)\

+### Change files
+If you want to add your own language, or edit an existing one, go to **datapack/lang**, and add or edit a .txt file with the code for your language.\
+To change the original texture of the tape, just replace **datapack/blanck.png** with your file with the same name.\
+If you want to change the font, replace the **datapack/font.tff** file with your own file with the same name.\

 ### Startup Arguments
 `-debug` - Output additional information\